TeodorKrastev/FinalExam/README.md

 1. Open homepage.
 2. Login with existing user.
 3. Go to profile page.
-4. Click on change profile picture button.
-5. Upload a new picture.
+4. Upload a new picture.
-6. Check if the pop-up confirmation has appeared.
+5. Check if the pop-up confirmation has appeared.

 Test Eight - Deleting One Photo from my profile
 1. Open homepage.